 Need: The nutritional status of the Maternal and Child Health populations directly affects their overall health and the problems that other agency programs are attempting to address.
 Inappropriate weight gain in prenatal periods, poor growth patterns in infants and children, and improper dietary patterns are all risk conditions common to the populations served.
 Anemia and obesity are the most common problems in all three populations.
 Myriad studies have clearly demonstrated that the WIC Program improves the outcome of pregnancy and the cognitive performance of children.
 Studies also prove that WIC helps to reduce infant mortality and the incidence of low birthweight babies.
-In addition, WIC serves as an incentive that brings women, infants, and children into health department clinics for integrated health services.
+In addition, WIC serves as an incentive that brings women, infants, and children into Health Department clinics for integrated health services.

 Program Description: The WIC program provides nutrition education and supplemental food packages to pregnant, breastfeeding, and postpartum women, infants, and children up to age five whose family income is at or below 185% of the federal poverty level and who have nutrition-related risk conditions.
 Income eligibility is automatic for all members of a family where any member is certified eligible for Temporary Assistance for Needy Families or Supplemental Nutrition Assistance (formerly the Food Stamp program) or for categorically eligible members of the family where a pregnant woman or infant is certified eligible for Medicaid.
 Participants receive monthly food packages through food distribution centers located in every county.
-The program operates a total of 95 food centers; 50% have converted to the WIC Mart concept of self-service choice, and additional WIC Marts will be implemented as needed.
+During FY 2014, the WIC Program will be implementing SPIRIT, an online certification system that will provide participants with WIC food vouchers.
+This system should help increase program participation rates.
 Each participant receives nutrition education upon initial certification, with follow-up counseling scheduled at least every three months.
 Counseling provides information on the use of foods in the WIC package and general nutrition for the whole family over the life cycle.